-In autumn 2011, a meteorological situation occurred which resulted in a massive fire danger at the northern rim of the European Alps at a time when the first snows would normally have been expected.
-During this time, hardly any precipitation occurred due

-- to persistent high pressure systems over Central Europe for more than one month.
+In autumn 2011, a meteorological situation occurred which resulted in elevated fire danger at the northern rim of the European Alps at a time when the first snows would normally have been expected.
+During this time, hardly any precipitation occurred due to persistent high pressure systems over Central Europe for more than one month.
 Mean precipitation recorded for the whole of Germany (approx. 3 mm) indicates that November 2011 was the driest month since the start of systematic meteorological observations in 1881 (DWD, 2011a).
 At many meteorological stations, no precipitation at all was registered.
-In contrast to the lowlands, where this drought event was accompa- - nied mostly by foggy and cold weather, clear skies and high temperatures prevailed at higher elevations (DWD, 2011a; Zimmermann and Raspe, 2012; Raspe et al., 2012).
-This was due to strong subsidence in the high pressure systems causing very stable conditions with a distinctive temperature inversion during the nights and early mornings. - The fire danger was further increased by dry-warm katabatic Foehn winds from the south of the Alps on several days.
+In contrast to the lowlands, where this drought event was accompanied mostly by foggy and cold weather, clear skies and high temperatures prevailed at higher elevations (DWD, 2011a; Zimmermann and Raspe, 2012; Raspe et al., 2012).
+This was due to strong subsidence in the high pressure systems causing very stable conditions with a distinctive temperature inversion during the nights and early mornings.

+The fire danger was further increased by dry-warm katabatic foehn winds from the south of the Alps on several days.
 In addition, some annual live fuels had already died off in a previous cold period and thus responded much faster to the drought event.

-These meteorological conditions led to a massive drying of fuels: moisture contents < 15 % dry-weight-basis in surface fuels (dead grass and forest litter) were measured by the authors during the dry period.
-Under this prevailing high fire danger, several

-- by the authors during the dry period.
-Under this prevailing high fire danger, several fires occurred in higher elevation Alpine forests in Germany and Austria; one of these (the Sylvenstein reservoir fire) caused great concern as it burned for several days, was extremely difficult to put out, and with 15 ha accounted for almost half (47%) of the annual area burnt in the State of Bavaria (Germany) in 2011. - Although this severe fire danger situation (by local standards) was very unusual, it shows features of mountain meteorology (temperature inversion, Foehn winds) which occur regularly in most areas with complex topography around the world.
-We examined the behaviour of six selected fire danger indices (Angstrom, McArthur's FFDI, FFMC,
+These meteorological conditions led to a massive drying of fuels: moisture contents <15 % dry-weight basis in surface fuels (dead grass and forest litter) were measured by the authors during the dry period.
+Under this prevailing high fire danger, several fires occurred in higher elevation Alpine forests in Germany and Austria; one of these (the Sylvenstein Reservoir fire) caused great concern, as it burned for several days, was extremely difficult to put out, and with 15 ha accounted for almost half (47 %) of the annual area burnt in the state of Bavaria (Germany) in 2011.
+Days with fire occurrences in the relevant area were 9, 11, 20, 21, 25 November (one fire), and 1 December (two fires).

-DMC as well as hourly versions of McArthur's FFDI and FFMC) during this period, focusing on the differences between the actual and calculated fire danger in the valleys and at higher elevations and their implications for fire danger rating and management.
+Although this severe fire danger situation (by local standards) was very unusual, it shows features of mountain meteorology (temperature inversion with thermal belt formation and foehn winds) which occur regularly in most areas with complex topography around the world.
+We examined the behaviour of six selected fire danger indices (Angstrom, Fosberg Fire Weather Index (FFWI), McArthur's Forest Fire Danger Index (FFDI), Fire Weather Index (FWI), Duff Moisture Code (DMC) and Fine Fuel Moisture Code (FFMC), as well as hourly versions of McArthur's FFDI and FFMC) during this period, focusing on the differences between the actual and calculated fire danger in the valleys and at higher elevations and their implications for fire danger rating and management.